ropensci/tidyhydat/README.md

 ## What does `tidyhydat` do?

+- Provides functions (`available_*`) that combine validated historical data with provisional real-time data.
 - Provides functions (`hy_*`) that access hydrometric data from the HYDAT database or web service, a national archive of Canadian hydrometric data and return tidy data.
 - Provides functions (`realtime_*`) that access Environment and Climate Change Canada’s real-time hydrometric data source.
-- Provides functions (`available_*`) that seamlessly combine validated historical data with provisional real-time data.
 - Provides functions (`search_*`) that can search through the approximately 7000 stations in the database and aid in generating station vectors